PRODUCTS

 II.
 Common Types of Partial Discharge

-1. Corona Discharge: This common form of partial discharge occurs when charges are directly dissipated from sharp surfaces of conductors into the air.
-(This is the cause of sound and radio frequency emissions.)
-Generally, corona discharge does not need to be worried about from a damage or safety perspective.
+1. Corona Discharge: This common form of partial discharge occurs when charge is directly dissipated from sharp surfaces of a conductor into the air.
+(This is the cause of the sound and RF emissions.)
+Generally, corona discharge is not a concern from a damage or safety perspective.

-2. Arc Discharge: Arc discharge is a long-lasting discharge produced by gas breakdown.
+2. Arc Discharge: Arc discharge is a long-duration discharge caused by gas breakdown.
 Plasma is generated when current flows through air or any other normally non-conductive medium.

-3. Surface Discharge: When the discharge propagates along the surface of the insulation, it is called surface discharge or surface tracking.
+3. Surface Discharge: When a discharge propagates along the surface of an insulator, it is called surface discharge or surface tracking.
 It can be one of the most destructive types of partial discharge.
 Contamination and weathering of the insulator surface are two of the most common causes of surface discharge.
 In medium and high voltage equipment, this discharge occurs when the insulation is damaged (usually due to high humidity or poor maintenance).
 Moisture ingress is also a common cause of surface discharge.

 4. Air Gap (Internal) Discharge: This is usually caused by defects in solid insulation such as cables, bushings, GIS joints, etc. Air gap discharge is extremely destructive to insulation and usually continues to expand until it causes complete failure.